Graphs & tables

 The particle changes direction when the velocity changes sign (from positive to negative or from negative to positive).

-On a velocity graph, the sign comes from whether the graph is above or below the-axis.
+On a velocity graph, the sign comes from whether the graph is above or below the -axis.
 A sign change happens at an -intercept.

-The first -intercept is .
+The first -intercept is at .

 The third -intercept is at .